-Pros of Owning an Electric Car
+Pros and Cons of Owning an Electric Car

 For the sake of simplicity, let’s think of electricity as fuel, the rechargeable battery pack as the fuel tank, and the electric motor as the internal combustion engine (ICE) – the type of engine in a traditional gasoline car.